Haivision/srt/docs/statistics.md

 ## msSndTsbPdDelay

 Timestamp-based Packet Delivery Delay value of the peer.
+If `SRTO_TSBPDMODE` is on (default for **live mode**), it returns the value of `SRTO_PEERLATENCY`, otherwise 0.
 The sender reports TSBPD delay value of the receiver.
 The receiver reports the TSBPD delay of the sender.

 ## pktRcvBuf